vladmirfox/pokeemerald-expansion/docs/STYLEGUIDE.md

 ### Comments

 Ideally, contributions have descriptive variable, function and constant names so as to explain functionality without comments.
-When a comment is used, the content of the comment dhould explain _WHY_ a specific system or component works the way it does.
+When a comment is used, the content of the comment should explain _WHY_ a specific system or component works the way it does.

 When describing a system/component in-depth, use block comment syntax.